dlai0001/la-sails-meetup-game/README.md

 SailsJS Build A Game Series - Day1
 ----------------------------------

-Goal: Create a world with 10 monsters moving around.
-When we open the page, we will see 10 monsters moving around the screen in sync with the server in near real time.
+__Goal:__ Create a virtual world with 10 monsters moving about.
+When we open the page, we will see multiple monsters moving around the screen in sync with the server in near real time.

 1. Setup for today's lesson.